-Tier II Assessment Using Fish Kill Observations
+Fish Kill Observations

-Most lake monitoring data occurs in summer months, yet winter fish kills can result from poor water quality, which is an important line of evidence that a lake or reservoir is not meeting its designated uses.
-To obtain this information DWQ contacts regional biologists within the Division of Wildlife to obtain fish kill records.
+Most lake monitoring data occur in summer months, yet winter fish kills can result from poor water quality, which is an important line of evidence that a lake or reservoir is not meeting its designated uses.
+To obtain this information DWQ contacts regional biologists at DWR to obtain fish kill records.
 Reliable winter fish kill data are not available for most lakes and reservoirs.
 As a result, the lack of fish kill observations generally cannot be used to infer support of aquatic life uses.
-However, reported fish kills are a compelling source of corroborating information that a like or reservoir is not supporting its aquatic life uses.
+However, reported fish kills are a compelling source of corroborating information that a lake or reservoir is not supporting its aquatic life uses.

-Tier II Assessment Using Blue-Green Algae Abundance
+Blue-Green Algae Abundance